Institute for the Protection of Natural Health Gandon case: it is urgent that naturopathy be recognized – and supervised

 It is up to the inquest to determine the cause of death.

-Even if the causes of this death were to be linked to something other than the practice of fasting, the fact that it took place during the course raises suspicions about the practice itself and the person who proposed it.
+Even if the causes of this death were to be linked to something other than the practice of fasting, the fact that it took place during the course raises suspicions regarding the practice itself and the person who proposed it.

 This discredits the entire profession, which is already struggling to be accepted and recognized.